 Rob teaches across the school, at Key Stage 3, GCSE and A-Level, conducts three orchestras and oversees the extensive extra-curricular provision.
 Some students take GCSE a year early, and some are members of the Liverpool Philharmonic Youth Orchestra and Choir, Royal Northern College of Music Junior College, and the National Youth Orchestra.
 Music is integral to school life, with live music performed by pupils in all formal assemblies and at weekly recitals on a Friday afternoon.
 Annual musical performances include the St Edward’s Mass and Founders’ Day Service (at Liverpool Metropolitan Cathedral), Remembrance Concert, Purple Evening, Carol Service (at St Mary’s West Derby), and Lent and Trinity term concerts.
-The musical Oliver! was performed in 2013 and Beauty and the Beast in 2014, with a tour to Paris for the Senior Orchestra and Choir in 2014.
+The musical Oliver! was performed in 2013, Beauty and the Beast in 2014, Little Shop of Horrors in 2015 and My Fair Lady in 2017, with a tour to Paris for the Senior Orchestra and Choir in 2014, and London in 2016.

 Rob is also Associate Tutor for the PGCE Music course at Edge Hill University, Ormskirk.
 He lectures trainee music teachers on Contemporary Music and Composition, 19th-century romanticism and nationalism, 20th-century mainstream, avant-garde and experimental music, serialism, minimalism and recent trends, as well as training in Sibelius software and advising on dealing with challenging classroom behaviour.
 Rob has mentored Edge Hill PGCE Music trainees in the classroom throughout his teaching at Deyes High and St Edward’s College.